Siddharth3271/Online-Chat-Application/README.md

 # 💬 Online Chat Application (Java WebSocket + STOMP + Swing Client)

 This is a full-stack **real-time chat application** built using **Spring Boot WebSocket (STOMP protocol)** on the backend and a **JavaFX GUI client**.
 It supports multiple users chatting simultaneously with live message updates and connected user tracking.

+> Since its a desktop application you have to start the service and follow the steps of running the app in your system as follow below.

 ![Chat App Screenshot](src/main/java/com/siddh/Online_Chat_Application/assests/WorkingImage.png)